 - That the animal was found to be clinically healthy prior to travel

 - That the animal or animals have had preventative treatment for internal and external parasites in the past six months and are free of external parasites.
-This requirement is only for animals that did not come from the U.S. or Canada.

 - The name of the veterinarian, professional license number and his or her signature